hamishgibbs/pull_facebook_data_for_good/README.md

 Input your Facebook login credentials when prompted.
 These credentials are not stored on your computer but are passed directly to the webdriver.

+Specify whether you would like to update an existing data collection or download a full timeseres.

 ### Target dataset files